juchong/ADIS16470-RoboRIO-Driver/LabVIEW/README.md

 ![ADIS16470 .nipkg Icon](https://raw.githubusercontent.com/juchong/ADIS16470-RoboRIO-Driver/master/docs/nipkg_icon.PNG)

 Once you double-click on the installer file, the NI Package Manager will walk you through installing the library.
-Click `Next` at the window shown below to install the library.
+Click `Next` at the window shown below to install the library. *Note: The library version shown in the screenshots on this page may be different than the latest version available on the GitHub page!*

 ![ADIS16470 Installing Window](https://raw.githubusercontent.com/juchong/ADIS16470-RoboRIO-Driver/master/docs/installing.PNG)